A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Invariants and Differential Privacy

+Invoking the analogy to conditional distributions, one may view the distinction between the multiverse and a universe as analogous to the difference between the conditional probability $\sfP(\, \cdot \mid Y)$, conditioning on a random variable $Y$, and the conditional probability $\sfP(\,\cdot \mid Y=y)$, conditioning on the event $\{Y=y\}$.
+The former is a collection of probability distributions as $Y$ takes on different values, and the latter is a single probability distribution determined by the particular value $y$.
+Here the random variable $Y$ is the essential quality, and the event $\{Y=y\}$ is an accidental realization.
+Similarly, a DP specification should concern the essential nature of a data release mechanism, rather than its properties within some particular, but accidental, universe.

-Even setting aside the adjustments required for invariants, the plethora of existing DP formulations differ across several other dimensions \citep{desfontainesSoKDifferentialPrivacies2022}.
-As such, DP can vary widely in form and spirit \citep{dworkDifferentialPrivacyPractice2019}, making it difficult to 1) understand what it means for an SDC method to be DP and 2) objectively compare different DP deployments in a systematic way -- two tasks which are central to the goals of this paper.
-Our own confusion regarding this state of affairs motivated us to explicate a system of \emph{DP specifications}, which we describe in a companion article titled ``A Refreshment Stirred, Not Shaken (I): Five Building Blocks of Differential Privacy'' \citep{bailieRefreshmentStirredNot2024a}.
-(We will refer to this article as Part~I hereafter and prefix references to its sections by the numeral I -- for example, Definition~\ref*{I-def:dp-flavor} of \cite{bailieRefreshmentStirredNot2024a} is denoted by Definition~\refOther{def:dp-flavor} in the present paper.)
+Yet even setting aside the subtleties of properly accounting for invariants, the plethora of existing DP formulations differ along several other dimensions \citep{desfontainesSoKDifferentialPrivacies2022}.
+As such, DP can vary widely in form and spirit \citep{dworkDifferentialPrivacyPractice2019}, making it difficult to (1) understand what it means for an SDC method to be DP and (2) objectively compare different DP deployments in a systematic way—two tasks central to the goals of this article.

+Therefore, to properly integrate invariants into DP, we must first be transparent about which formulation of DP the invariants will be incorporated into.
+This need ultimately led us to articulate a system of DP specifications, which is presented in the next section.
+The phrase ``a refreshment stirred, not shaken'' in our article title is intended to emphasize that this system is not new, but simply a synthesis of the existing literature on the many variations of DP.
+Indeed, this system is in essence the formalization of three principles that we believe are widely accepted in the DP community, as discussed below.